First aid and emergency procedures

 Your first aid assessment should take account of:

 You should carry a personal first aid kit on you while at work.
-It should contain at least a large wound dressing, a pair of plastic gloves and a Resusciade (or similar device).
+Make sure you have received suitable training on using its contents.
+It should contain at least one or more haemostatic dressings, a tourniquet, a pair of plastic gloves and a Resusciade (or similar device).
 Keep a worksite first aid kit at a central location.